manojrao3619/django_assignment/README.md

 # django_assignment

-### Token creation and management by JWT using django.
+### Token creation and management using JWT in python-django.